 There are plenty of pictures and tables that do a good job of making those pages easier to digest.
 I’m also a fan of the artwork and overall design of the supplement.
 I think everything works well together for sure.

 Unfortunately, the supplement also lacked bookmarks which is a quality of life feature I genuinely love about PDFs as opposed to hard copy documents.
-This makes it a bit inconvenient to navigate through the supplement, but it’s just over 40 pages long so it’s not difficult to scroll through it.
+This makes it inconvenient to navigate through the supplement, but it’s just over 40 pages long so it’s not difficult to scroll through it.

 There is a small table of contents at the front of the book which does help with navigating through Auction Encounters.
 However, there are no links to each chapter included in the table of contents.
 I think including either hyperlinks or bookmarks would be beneficial to add in a future update.